 20He who is too impoverished for such an offering chooses a tree that will not rot.
 He seeks a skillful workman to set up a carved image for him that will not be moved.

-21Haven’t you known?
-Haven’t you heard, yet?
-Haven’t you been told from the beginning?
-Haven’t you understood from the foundations of the earth?
+21Have you not known?
+Have you not heard?
+Have you not been told from the beginning?
+Have you not understood from the foundations of the earth?

 22It is he who sits above the circle of the earth, and its inhabitants are like grasshoppers; who stretches out the heavens like a curtain and spreads them out like a tent to live in;